MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

     2. In the **Edit Application Policies Extension** dialog box, click **Add**.

-    3. On the **Add Application Policy** dialog box, click **IP security IKE intermediate**, and click **OK**.
-Adding IP security IKE intermediate to the EKU helps in scenarios where more than one server authentication certificate exists on the VPN server.
+    3. On the **Add Application Policy** dialog box, click **IP security IKE intermediate**, and click **OK**.<p>Adding IP security IKE intermediate to the EKU helps in scenarios where more than one server authentication certificate exists on the VPN server.
 When IP security IKE intermediate is present, IPSec only uses the certificate with both EKU options.
 Without this, IKEv2 authentication could fail with Error 13801: IKE authentication credentials are unacceptable.

     4. Click **OK** to return to the **Properties of New Template** dialog box.